lumeland/lume.land/tutorial/step-3.md

 title: Add more data to your page
 ---

-In the previous step we have created a layout and use the front matter of the markdown page to assign the layout to the page.

-This front matter can contain more values.
-For example, let's define a variable named `title`:
+We just defined the variable `layout` in the front matter to assign a layout to the page.
+The front matter can contain all variables you want.
+For example, let's define a variable with the name `title`:

 <lume-code>